MicrosoftDocs/win32/desktop-src/properties/props-system-parsingbindcontext.md

 ---
-Description: 'Used to get the IBindCtx for an item to be parsed.' ms.assetid: 'f896a441-dd25-498b-b199-a2be9584381b'
+Description: Used to get the IBindCtx for an item to be parsed. ms.assetid: f896a441-dd25-498b-b199-a2be9584381b
-title: 'System.ParsingBindContext'
+title: System.ParsingBindContext
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # System.ParsingBindContext